U.S. News Rankings

 |School type||private, coed college|

-When applying to Lasell College, it's important to note the application deadline is rolling.
+When applying to Lasell College, it's important to note the application deadline is rolling, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due September 1.
 The application fee at Lasell College is $40.
-It is less selective, with an acceptance rate of 74.1 percent.
+It is less selective, with an acceptance rate of 70 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.